 - Lemon Wedges

-Drain the artichoke hearts, reserving ½ cup of the oil.
-Toast the walnuts by spreading them out on a sheet pan and placing them in a 350F oven for 10 minutes.
+If you are using frozen artichoke hearts, defrost them in the microwave, for canned drain the artichoke hearts.
+Toast the walnuts by spreading them out on a sheet pan and placing them in a 350F oven fo 8 -r 10 minutes.
 Remove and allow to cool.

 Add the garlic and nuts to the food processor and pulse until combined.
 Add the cheese and artichoke to the food processor and pulse.
 Add the 1/3 cup lemon juice and pulse.
 With the motor running, drizzle in the reserved oil.
 Process until smooth.
 Taste and add salt, pepper and more lemon juice as desired.
 Top each *Grilled Salmon Filet with a tablespoon of the pesto and garnish with the basil and lemon wedges.